 Make a conscious decision when you decide to buy something.
 My mum said we are too poor to buy cheap.
 If you buy good-quality products and look after them well, it's a much wiser decision in my opinion.

 What green plans do you have in your personal life?

 My ultimate goal is to come back from shopping without any plastic at all.
 The first step is to return without any plastic that is not reusable.
 We've managed to reduce considerably, but there's more to be done.

 I plan to expand my work by collaborating with refill shops and reach more locations in the UK.
 I feel this will be a gain all round, for customers to be able to buy locally, for the refill shops and for my business.
 A win-win situation all around.

 Find out more about HandMade Tales

 You can learn more on the HandMade Tales website and also buy some wonderful high-quality reusable products.
 I use HandMade Tales face pads, veggie bags and sanitary pads so definitely recommend them.
-Plus there's free delivery in July and you can snap up some seconds at bargain prices.
+Plus, I have a special discount code for 20% off (enter “20OFFBEASHADEGREENER”) and you can snap up some seconds at bargain prices.

 Found this website useful?